Entrée to Black Paris

 Other Black Paris Walking Tours

-In addition to our two most popular private black Paris walking tours, you have a choice of nine extraordinary walks that explore Paris in a way never seen before!
+In addition to our three most popular private black Paris walking tours, you have a choice of ten extraordinary walks that explore Paris in a way never seen before!

 - Beauford Delaney's Montparnasse.
 This tour honors painter Beauford Delaney, an African-American man and a universal artist who lived most of his 26 years in Paris in Montparnasse.
 This walk features his haunts, including two sites that bear commemorative Beauford Delaney plaques on their façades.

 - Montparnasse - The Artists' World.
 See where many great African-American artists lived and worked.
 Persons discussed include Archibald Motley, Loïs Mailou Jones, Meta Vaux Warwick Fuller, and Henry O. Tanner.
 Learn about the French Antilleans who came to Paris to study and whose presence created a stir amongst French and American women alike.